 This beach was more like a bay but it’s view, OMG, was like taken out of a National Geographic magazine.
 I cannot explain how magnificent this beach/bay is, the royal blue color of the water, it’s stillness and the mountains peaking their way out at the back was the final touch for this perfect scenery.

-Even though we stayed for a short time, it was enough for me to appreciate how beautiful my country is.
+Even though we stayed for a short time, it was enough for me to appreciate how beautiful my country is, specially the South.
 The time there was enough to breathe in pure oxygen and exhale the toxins out of my body.

 The Sand Dunes of Bani

-Many people, well everybody, knows DR for it’s beaches, but there is so much more this country has to offer.
+Many people, well everybody, knows Dominican Republic for it’s beaches, but there is so much more this country has to offer.

-As we arrived I started getting more and more hot & little did I know that I was wearing the wrong type of shoes (flip flops).
+As we arrived at the Sand Dunes I started getting more and more hot & little did I know I was wearing the wrong type of shoes (flip flops).
 It was the worst idea to bring this type of shoe wear.

-Once we started walking in this eternal desert which stretches for miles and miles I thought I was going to literally melt because of the heat.
+Once we started walking through this eternal desert, which stretches for miles and miles, I thought I was going to literally melt because of the heat.
 To top it off, we were all carrying something- for example, Manny was carrying his photography equipment (hands down to him) because it was a really heavy backpack plus a tripod- what a hero!
 I thought he wasn’t going to make it but to our surprise he was the first one to get to the spot.

 I would love to tell you guys that everything changed when we got there but, NOPE, sorry.
 After we finally got there we all took turns to do some sand surfing but we got so exhausted within minutes of being there.
 After two tries each of sand surfing we decided it was enough time for us and decided to leave.